theinhtut/NIR-Data-Extraction/README.md

 ## Acknowledgments

-* Brillianda Sheravina - For inspiration by laziness
+* Brillianda Sheravina - For inspiration by love ❤
 * To anyone whose codes were used as reference.